tomaszbk/bookshop_page/README.md

 # bookshop_page
-Simulation of a bookshop's web page, where the focus is not in the design(you'll notice), but in the backend software managing url's routes, the connection with a database and user's accounts
+(NOTE: Currently migrating to aws due to heroku's new policies) Simulation of a bookshop's web page, where the focus is not in the design(you'll notice), but in the backend software managing url's routes, the connection with a database and user's accounts